Biogen Inc. [BIIB] Price Aside, BIIB Fundamentals Booming Beyond Compare

 Fundamental Analysis of Biogen Inc. [BIIB]

-This company’s Return on Total Capital is 37.63, and its Return on Invested Capital has reached 23.60%.
-Its Return on Equity
+This company’s Return on Total Capital is 30.09, and its Return on Invested Capital has reached 23.60%.
+Its Return on Equity is 44.64, and its Return on Assets is 22.42.
+These metrics all suggest that Biogen Inc. is doing well at using the money it earns to generate returns.

 Conclusion: Is Biogen Inc. [BIIB] a Reliable Buy?